 - A maximum of $1,000 in fines for a misdemeanor conviction

-- A two, three or four-year sentence in a county jail for the felony charge of possession of cocaine for sale
+- A two, three or four-year prison sentence for the felony charge of possession of cocaine for sale

 - Up to $20,000 in fines for a felony amount of cocaine

-- Possession of more than the threshold amount of felony cocaine carries a three, four, or five-year county jail sentence
+- Possession of more than the threshold amount of felony cocaine carries a three, four, or five-year prison sentence

 Your criminal defense attorney may advise you about Penal Code 1000 PC.
 This pretrial diversion program could allow you to complete treatment and education programs instead of jail time.

 In the end, you could end up spending more time in jail, or it could cost you far more in fines if there are aggravating circumstances or if the defendant has prior convictions.
-Your criminal defense lawyer in Los Angeles can aid you in determining the severity of the charges mounted against you.
+Your criminal defense lawyer in Los Angeles can help you determine the severity of the charges mounted against you.

 What Other Ways a Cocaine Possession Conviction Could Alter My Life?